threefoldfoundation/www_threefold_io/content/home/index.md

 <br>

-Our technology operates close to the hardware, enabling most Web2, Web3, and DePIN projects to run on top of the ThreeFold Decentralized Cloud.
+Our technology operates close to the hardware, enabling most Web2, Web3, <br>and DePIN projects to run on top of the ThreeFold Decentralized Cloud.

 <br>